-After 7 months of job searching, Mike was able to get a contract programming job with(BCBS), solely because they needed someone who could program a language they formerly used that was very much like Pascal: .
+After 7 months of job searching, Mike got a contract programming job with(BCBS), solely because they needed someone who could program a language they formerly used that was very much like Pascal: .
 Mike was uniquely qualified for this task, as he had also taught Pascal in a local college.
 He was brought in to BCBS to convert an old system to their current language, (about which he had a passing knowledge).
 He found himself working with BCBS employees, and he didn't "fit in" with their non-work sctivities and discussions.
 However, he did well enough at that job to be offered a permanent job with BCBS after finishing his contract, and was received a decent salary and good benefits.

-The last 5 years at Honeywell/Bull were grim in several ways: the lay-offs, freezing the pension, and no salary increases for anyone.
+The last 5 years at Honeywell/Bull were grim in several ways: the constant lay-offs, freezing the pension, and no salary increases for anyone.
 When Mike had been with BCBS for a year, he was called in for an appraisal review and given a raise - he broke down in tears, after all those years of hopelessness at Bull.
 He was embarrassed by this, but quickly explained why...

 |Blue Cross Blue Shield of Arizona|